2046people0data0story/Udacity_Python_Project_Explore_US_Bike_Data/README.md

 ### Credits
 Many thanks for Udacity to provide this wonderful project-based approach to learning Data Science.
 I highly recommend this nanodegree program :)

+I'd like to invite all of you to connect with me on my LinkedIn Page: https://www.linkedin.com/in/muyi-george-nie/